The federal government is considering a commission of inquiry

 Her body was found in a fabric bag in the garbage area of a

-Sherry Irving, meanwhile, was the sister of Chris Irving, who
+Sherry Irving, meanwhile, was the daughter of Shirley Irving, a

 Her family moved to Ontario in 1991 but her parents later